6 Sources

 2

-Fitness tracking receives a comprehensive overhaul with new live activity mode that lets users start workouts from the app and view heart rate, pace, and distance in real time through iPhone lock-screen widgets
+Fitness tracking receives a substantial overhaul with the Ring 5.
+A new live activity mode lets users start workouts from the app and view heart rate, pace, and distance in real time through lock-screen widgets on iPhone, eliminating the need to unlock phones mid-session

 1